 Once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be between approximately £225-£315 depending on the total number of visits attended.
+The total amount compensated will be approximately between £225-£405 depending on the total number of visits attended.
 Additional visits will be paid at a rate of £45/visit.
-Payments will be made following: Day 28 visit, Day 182 visit and Day 294 visit.
+Payments will be made following the Day 56 visit, Day 182 visit and Day 364 visit for those having their boost at Day 28.
+Payments will be made following the Day 112 visit, Day 182 visit and Day 364 visit for those having their boost at Day 84.
 For those who attend for final screening and vaccination visit (Day 0) but are not eligible to proceed further in the trial, payment will be initiated that day.